 MAZED NORTH focusses on the tales collected by the forgotten female folklorists of North Cornwall, notably Nellie Sloggett of Padstow.
 Folk from Goss Moor to Tintagel came to her cottage with folk tales which Nellie transcribed and kept in a trunk by her bed.
 Nellie retold and published these tales 110 years ago under the pen name of Enys Tregarthen.

 Mazed North celebrates Nellie with a unique transformational string puppet.
 One way up she is Nell Sloggett, folklorist, and the other way up she is Enys Tregarthen, writer.
-The puppet shows the relationship between folklore collecting and literary retelling of tales.
-This magic puppet helps to show the connection between folklore collecting and the literary retelling of tales.
+This magical puppet helps to show the connection between folklore collecting and the literary retelling of tales.
 She is currently visiting schools and residential homes in North Cornwall with a storyteller : then she will live at Padstow Museum with occasional sorties with members of North Cornwall's storytelling group Strong Words.

 Nellie's tales have been retold for Mazed tales: click on the link below each tale to read her words.